 As with any new hobby, when you first start hydroponic gardening you’re going to make some mistakes.
 It’s all a part of the learning process.
-When I first started hydroponic gardening I didn’t know what was important to read up or keep an eye on.
-Here are 6 of the common mistakes I see by beginners to hydroponics.
+When I first started hydroponic gardening I didn’t know what I didn’t know.
+Here are 6 of the common mistakes by beginners to hydroponic gardening.

 Ignoring pH Levels